Virginia Hospital Center participates in the following insurance plans:

 Do the Hospital's doctors participate in your plan?

 Hospitals contract with physician groups such as radiologists, anesthesiologists, and emergency department doctors to provide care inside the hospital.
 These doctors participate in most insurance plans, but not all.
 You should expect to receive a separate bill from these doctors if they provide services to you.
 The bill will ask for remittance of charges not covered by your insurance plan.

 What coverage can you expect for elective procedures?

-Before you arrive at the Hospital for an elective procedure, ask your physician how much the procedure will cost - both in terms of his services and those provided by the hospital.
+Before you arrive at the hospital for an elective procedure, you may want to ask the physician how much they will charge for the procedure.
+If you want to know how much you will have to pay the hospital you may contact the Patient Price Line at 703.558.5954 to get an estimate of what you may have to pay.
 Will you need ancillary services, such as surgical pathology if you are having surgery?
 Are certain services mandatory according to hospital policy?
 Does your physician anticipate that you will also need the services of a radiologist, anesthesiologist, or neonatologist?

 What about referrals once you're admitted?